Semantically Reflected Programs: The Type System

 \begin{theorem}[Connection] The lifting of every well-typed configuration is consistent:

 \end{theorem}

 \begin{proof} We have

-and, by \Cref{lem:aux:ct}, the lifted classtable ($\bigcup_{\xsmol{C} \in \mathbf{dom}(\classtable)} \mu(\mathtt{C}) \cup \mathcal{K}_\SMOL$) in itself is consistent.
-We show that (1) the lifting of objects is consistent, (2) that the lifting of objects is consistent with the lifted classtable, and (3) both liftings are consistent with the closure axioms. \begin{itemize} \item We show that the following is consistent:
+and, by \Cref{lem:aux:ct}, the lifted class table ($\bigcup_{\xsmol{C} \in \mathbf{dom}(\classtable)} \mu(\mathtt{C}) \cup \mathcal{K}_\SMOL$) in itself is consistent.
+We show that (1) the lifting of objects is consistent, (2) that the lifting of objects is consistent with the lifted class table, and (3) both liftings are consistent with the closure axioms. \begin{itemize} \item We show that the following is consistent: